-• Natural calamities, primarily floods, of varying intensity adversely affect the standing crop leading to poor harvests.
+- Natural calamities, primarily floods, of varying intensity adversely affect the standing crop, leading to poor harvests.
 Such untoward climatic shocks invariably hit almost all blocks of Puri District in Odisha.

-• The variety-based climate-smart intervention proved to be a potential response in the flood-prone rice areas.
+- The variety-based climate-smart intervention proved to be a potential response in the flood-prone rice areas.

-• This can be replicated and scaled up in other blocks within the district as part of contingency plans for rice-growing areas affected by floods in the state.
+- This can be replicated and scaled up in other blocks within the district as part of contingency plans for rice-growing areas affected by floods in the state.

 Agriculture in Odisha added 20.6% to the Gross State Value in 2021-22 with the low-land coastal district of Puri as one of the major contributors, according to the Odisha Economic Survey.
 Topographically, 58% of the 0.189 million hectares of cultivated land in this geography are classified as shallow and deep lowlands, and the remaining is medium land.
-Rice, oilseeds, green and black grams, and vegetables (eggplant, potato, okra, cauliflower, and tomato) are the major crops grown during the wet and dry seasons.
+Rice, oilseeds, green gram and black gram, and vegetables (eggplant, potato, okra, cauliflower, and tomato) are the major crops grown during the wet and dry seasons.
 With a high irrigation coverage of 70% (from canals), the district has an impressive cropping intensity of 217%.

 Rice is the primary crop grown in the wet season and is planted on approximately 94,000 hectares mostly in the lowlands (88% of the total winter rice area).
 Despite the high irrigation coverage and the high proportion of fertile alluvial soils in more than half of the area favorable for rice cultivation, production, and productivity are seriously challenged by recurring floods (August to September), salinity (February to March), drought (mid-July), and occasional cyclonic storms (September to November).